RahulGarg10/Project_Euler_Math_Problems/solutions/prob8.md

 84580156166097919133875499200524063689912560717606<br>
 05886116467109405077541002256983155200055935729725<br>
 71636269561882670428252483600823257530420752963450<br></p>

 Find the thirteen adjacent digits in the $$1000$$ digit number that have the greatest product.
 What is the value of this product?

+Hackerrank : Find the greatest product of $K$ consecutive digits in the $N$ digit number.

 Problem Links:

 **Project Euler:** https://projecteuler.net/problem=8